-Compass Schools Trust is a company limited by guarantee, incorporated in England.
-The registered office is detailed on page 1.
-The principal activity is detailed in the Trustees Report.
+Compass Schools Trust is a company limited by guarantee incorporated in England and Wales.
+The address of the registered office, principal place of operation and registered number are detailed on page 1.
+The nature of the Academy Trust's operations and principal activity are detailed in the Trustees Report.